Near optimal sample complexity for matrix and tensor normal models via geodesic convexity: Geodesic convexity, sample complexity error bounds

-We denote by $\Phi^*\colon\Mat(d_a)\to\Mat(d_b)$ the adjoint of a completely positive map~$\Phi$ with respect to the Hilbert-Schmidt inner product; this is again a completely positive map, with Kraus operators $A_1^T,\dots,A_N^T$.
+Let $\Phi^*\colon\Mat(d_a)\to\Mat(d_b)$ be the adjoint of a completely positive map~$\Phi$ with respect to the Hilbert-Schmidt inner product; this is again a completely positive map, with Kraus operators $A_1^T,\dots,A_N^T$.
 In our proof of strong convexity, we will show that strong convexity follows if the completely positive maps $\Phi^{(ab)}$ are good \emph{quantum expanders}.
+Quantum expansion is a quantum analogue of expansion of a nonnegative matrix viewed as a bipartite graph.

 \begin{definition}[Quantum expansion] Let $\Phi\colon\Mat(d_b) \to \Mat(d_a)$ be a completely positive map.
 Say $\Phi$ is \emph{$\eps$-doubly balanced} if

 The map $\Phi$ is an \emph{$(\eps, \eta)$-quantum expander} if $\Phi$ is $\eps$-doubly balanced and